Update: This review has been updated to include the addition of the Sense Companion - read on to find out how we found it.

 Our main complaint with the design is the weight of the phone – if you’re used to a heavier device, you’ll likely notice how the lack of heft detracts from that premium feel the phone is looking for, though this does make it easier to use one-handed.

 We found all of the buttons easy to reach, including the fingerprint sensor which, as on other HTC devices, is on the front of the phone below the display.

 The sensor is a little small compared to some others, and it can sometimes be tricky to get your thumb or finger on exactly the right spot to unlock your phone.
 We often found ourselves pressing down multiple times to be able to open the U Ultra up.

 Either side of the fingerprint sensor are capacitive keys for ‘back’ and a list view of the apps you currently have running.

 You’ll be able to buy the HTC U Ultra in black, white, blue and pink – although that last version is called Cosmetic Pink in the marketing materials.
 Come on HTC: women don’t need to be told which phone is designed for them.
 We know pink phones sell well, so just call it that and don’t make the gender targeting so overt…

 The U Ultra features a Super LCD5 5.7-inch display with a QHD resolution – that’s 2560 x 1440 – so you get gorgeous picture quality no matter what you’re looking at.
 It’s larger than the display on the HTC 10, and at 513 pixels per inch it’s slightly less pixel-dense than the screen on HTC’s last flagship, but offers the same crystal-clear picture.

-The brightness is also great on the U Ultra, while viewing angles are exactly as good as you’d expect from a phone made in 2017.
+The brightness is also great on the U Ultra, remaining plenty visible in direct sunlight, while viewing angles are exactly as good as you’d expect from a phone made in 2017.